 Watching · Military / Geopolitical

-This AI-generated hypothesis frames the central question as whether DPRK provocation stays in the familiar test-cycle band or tips into a kinetic incident at the DMZ or in coastal waters.
-The branches suggest sustained provocation short of conflict is the most probable path, with diplomatic re-engagement an unlikely but high-impact downside-risk-relief case.
+The central question is whether DPRK provocation stays in the familiar test-cycle band or tips into a kinetic incident at the DMZ or in coastal waters.
+The branches suggest sustained provocation short of conflict is the most plausible path, with diplomatic re-engagement an unlikely but high-impact downside-risk-relief case.
 A kinetic incident is the lowest-probability path but the largest tail risk to South Korean equities, the won, and Japan-listed defense exposure.
-Resolution likely hinges on US-Japan-Korea trilateral coordination and whether China constrains DPRK behaviour ahead of major Beijing political dates.
+Resolution may hinge on US-Japan-Korea trilateral coordination and whether China constrains DPRK behaviour ahead of major Beijing political dates.

 Each branch below shows the most likely ways this plays out — with its own winners, losers, and supporting signals.